acmbpdc/coding-bootcamp-2021/docs/07-git-and-github-1/README.md

 git status
 ```

-To get a shorted and concise, use the `-s` flag.
+To get a short and concise status, use the `-s` flag.

 ```sh
 git status -s